ArtemLetyagin/ArtemLetyagin/README.md

 ## Hi there 👋

-I create myself in the field of MLOps and specialize in implementing a data-driven approach to business
+🚀I create myself in the field of MLOps and specialize in implementing a data-driven approach to business

-My professional interests:
+**My professional interests:**
 1. Creating a DWH from scratch
 2. Implementation of analytics in the company's business processes
 3. Working with Big Data